-You may start your project from the date we notify you that your application has been successful.
+You may start your project from the date we notify you that your application is successful.
 We are not responsible for any expenditure you incur until a grant agreement is executed.

-6. The merit criteria you need to address
+6. The assessment criteria

-You must address all merit criteria in your application.
-We will assess your application based on the weighting given to each merit criterion.
+You must address all selection criteria in your application.
+We will assess your application based on the weighting given to each assessment criterion.

-The application form asks questions that relate to the merit criteria below.
+The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
 The application form displays size limits for answers.

-We will only award funding to applications that score at least 50 per cent against each merit criterion, as these represent best value for money.
+We will only award funding to applications that score at least 50% against each assessment criterion, as these represent best value for money.

 6.1.
-Merit criterion 1
+Assessment criterion 1

-The extent that your project will protect children who are at risk of attack, harassment or violence stemming from racial or religious intolerance (50 points).
+The extent that your project will protect schools and pre-schools, places of religious worship, community organisations and local councils that may be facing security risks associated with racial and/or religious intolerance (50 points).